Optimum basis of finite convex geometry: Convex geometries of order convex subsets

 For every $a<b$ in poset $\<P,\leq\>$, let denote $Cp[a,b]$ the number of connected components of sub-poset on $[a,b]\setminus\{a,b\}$.
 Connected component of any poset is defined as connected component of the graph of the cover relation.
 Thus, we may partition $[a,b]\setminus\{a,b\}$ into connected components: $[a,b]\setminus\{a,b\}=\bigcup \{C_i: i\leq Cp[a,b]\}$.

 We claim that the cardinality of $Z'$ in implication $xy\rto Z'$ of the optimum basis for $\Co(P)$ is fully defined by $Cp[x,y]$.

-\begin{lem} For every implication $xy\rto Z$ of the canonical basis for convex geometry $\Co(P)$ of order convex subsets, $xy\rto Z'$ is in the optimum basis $\Sigma_O$ iff $Z'$ contains exactly one member of each connected component of $[x,y]\setminus\{x,y\}$. \end{lem} \begin{proof} First, we need to show that $xy\rto Z$ follows from $xy\rto Z'$ and other implications of the new basis $\Sigma_O$.
+\begin{lem} Let $\Co(P)$ be a convex geometry of order convex subsets, and let $\Sigma_O$ be one of its optimum bases.
+For each implication $xy\rto Z$ of its canonical basis there exists unique implication $(xy \rto Z')\in \Sigma_O$, where $Z'\subseteq Z$ contains exactly one member of each connected component of $[x,y]\setminus\{x,y\}$.
+Moreover, each implication in $\Sigma_O$ is obtained this way from implication of the canonical basis. \end{lem} \begin{proof} First, we need to show that $xy\rto Z$ follows from $xy\rto Z'$ and other implications of the new basis $\Sigma_O$.
 We observe that inference of $xy\rto z$, for $z \in Z$, from basis $\Sigma_O$ (or, any other basis), will include only implications $ab\rto c$, where $a,b,c\in [x,y]$.
 Compare with the Proposition 1 in \cite{AN12}.

 We will argue by the induction on the height $k$ of $[x,y]$.
 There is no implications in the basis corresponding to $k=1$, i.e., when $x$ is covered by $y$.
 If $k=2$, i.e., $[x,y]$ contains the chains of maximum 3 elements, then $[x,y]\setminus\{x,y\}$ is an anti-chain $Z=\{z_1,\dots, z_n\}$.
 In particular, $Cp[x,y]=n$.
 We claim that $xy\rto Z$ from canonical basis will also be in every optimum basis.
 Indeed, $xy \rto z_i$ does not follow from $xy\rto Z\setminus\{z_i\}$, and there is no other implication $ab\rto c$ in $\Sigma_O$ with $a,b \in [x,y]$.